- Some users claimed that Windows 10/11 setup failed on their Surface Pro 3 and this irritating issue can take different forms.

 - You should try reinstalling your OS by using some simple steps described in today's guide.

 - Windows 10/11 setup can fail on Surface Pro 3 due to poor PC optimization, so we're going to show you how to get the best out of it.

-There are many topics in the Microsoft Community around Surface Pro issues.
-And the problems with installing Windows 10, updating or upgrading, are also frequent.
+There are many topics in the Microsoft Community around Surface Pro issues and the problems with installing Windows 10, updating or upgrading, are also frequent.

-What are the most popular Surface Pro 3 set up issues reported
+What are the most popular Surface Pro 3 set up issues?